filip-szczepankiewicz/fwf_seq_resources/Siemens/readme.md

   * LTE is 1st channel of STE; PTE is independently optimized
   * Added version handling for stored waveforms
   * Experimental removal of 2nd crusher
+* 1.14
+  * Developed fot non-SMS branch
+  * Added user info about flow and acceleration weighting
+  * Removed second crusher from s-variant (will be reverted or expanded)
+* 1.15
+  * Changed rotation mode for LTE in s-variant to use RM+Sc to be identical to PTE and STE
+  * Added control for extended header (will be reverted)
+* 1.16
+  * Harmonization between VE11C and VE11E
+  * s-variant always uses crushers (may be expanded)